-Created in close collaboration with the team at BBC Studios along with scientific advisors specialising in broad range of scientific topics.
+Created in close collaboration with the team at BBC Studios along with advisors specialising in a broad range of scientific topics.
 This inspiring, interactive and all-encompassing exhibition has been designed especially for science centres, natural science museums and attractions.
 It is a must-see for families, school groups, Doctor Who fans, curious minds and future scientists, whether or not they have seen the TV show.

 A WEALTH OF SCIENTIFIC TOPICS

 CONTRIBUTIONS FROM SPECIALISTS BRING THE SHOW TO LIFE